iamSamuo/LinkedIn-Clone/README.md

  As part of my React practice, i decided to develope a Netflix Clone.
 I managed to learn new concepts in Redux and Firebase.
 Among the concepts in React that utilisized in the clone included, react components,Hooks and JSX concepts in React.
 The technologies i used in this clone were:

- React
+> React,
- Redux
+> Redux,
- Material UI
+> Material UI,
- Firebase -- including firestore as the database and firebase authentification to create the entire login flow.
+> Firebase -- including firestore as the database and firebase authentification to create the entire login flow.